lnd4812/mod-19-pwa-budget-app/README.md

 ## Testing

-Before deployment, the app was tested at the localhost:3001 url; a console.log message declares whether or not service worker(s) have been successfully registered:
+Before deployment, the app was tested at the localhost:3001 url; a console.log message declares whether or not service worker(s) have been successfully registered, as illustrated below (apologies for the poor resolution of the following images):

 ![screenshot of successful Service Worker registration message](./public/images/service-worker-registration.jpg)